Tools

 • boxes to print fancy boxes in the terminal

-• codepsell to correct common misspellings in code
+• codepsell to correct common misspellings in code files

 • chafa to print gifs in terminal